 “Of course.
-I am eager to take on my first student, and you can teach me of Azeroth, the paladins there, and the tactics that you have on your world.”
+I am eager to take on my first student, and you can teach me of your World Ship, the paladins there, and the tactics that you use from your home.”

 “That sounds great,” Fynn said, appearing to warm up.
 “Yeah.
 This is good.”

 “There will be others,” I added.
 “I don’t know how many.
-Nozdormu and Kaellax are gathering anyone else that has survived this long and sending them our way.”
+Noaath and Kaellax are gathering anyone else that has survived this long and sending them our way.”